Traditional Versus Roth 401(k)

 Dean Barber: So am I.

-Bud Kasper: Oh, and by the way, all other accounts I had I converted, and I converted not because I was necessarily in a lower tax bracket.
-I wanted Uncle Sam out of my life.
-So I just gradually did that over the years to not have any tax-deferred money that I’ll be taxed on in retirement.
+Bud Kasper: Oh, by the way, all other accounts I had I converted, and I converted not because I was necessarily in a lower tax bracket.
+I wanted Uncle Sam out of my life, so I gradually did that over the years to not have any tax-deferred money that I’ll be taxed on in retirement.

-Dean Barber: Well, you’re matching contributions in the 401(k).
-But that’s going to be a relatively small piece compared to everything.
+Dean Barber: You’re matching contributions in the 401(k), but that’s going to be a relatively small piece compared to everything.

 When to Go Roth

-So the tax savings today in the early years aren’t going to be there, but you got years and years and years of compound growth that can take place in that tax-free portion.
-And then the example that I gave in segment two of the program, where I said if I’m in the peak earning years and I know I’m going to be in a lower tax bracket in retirement, that’s when I want to do the tax-deferred, the traditional portion of that.
+The tax savings today in the early years aren’t going to be there, but you got years and years of compound growth that can take place in that tax-free portion.
+And then in the example that I gave where I said if I’m in the peak earning years and know I’m going to be in a lower tax bracket in retirement, that’s when I want to do the tax-deferred, the traditional portion of that.

 When to Go Traditional